Mates09/ToDo-react/README.md

 ```

 Usage

 Adding Tasks

     Click the “Add Task” button to open a modal form.
-    Enter the task title and select a priority level.
+    Enter the task title, date and select a priority level.
     Submit the form to add the task to the list.

 Managing Task Status